lancedb/lancedb/docs/src/guides/tables.md

 Sometimes your data model may contain nested objects.
-For example, you may want to store the document string and the document soure name as a nested Document object:
+For example, you may want to store the document string and the document source name as a nested Document object:

 ```python
 class Document(BaseModel):